Lowe’s to end sponsorship of 7-time NASCAR champion Johnson

 - Southwest passengers leap from wing after emergency landing

 The home improvement company teamed with Hendrick and Johnson in 2001 when the driver was a nobody.
-Owner and company took a leap on the driver Jeff Gordon promised them was going to be a star.
-Gordon was right and Johnson was so good Lowe’s that couldn’t leave.
+Owner and company took a leap on Johnson, the driver Jeff Gordon promised them was going to be a star.
+Gordon was right and Johnson was so good that Lowe’s couldn’t leave.

-Lowe’s signed on in the heady days of NASCAR when teams paid $20 million or more just to get in the door with a top team.
+Lowe’s signed on in the heady days of NASCAR when sponsors paid $20 million or more just to get in the door with a top team.
 A deal for an entire 36 race package, plus the two all-star events, could cost upward of $30 million per season.

 Lowe’s wasn’t sure about Johnson when Hendrick sold them on a full deal; the company hedged its bet with a smaller deal for four-time champion Gordon just in case Johnson was a bust.
 But even if Lowe’s got in on the cheap with Johnson in 2001, the price undoubtedly went up as Johnson racked up his record-tying seven championships, 83 victories and a Hall of Fame career all while representing the Lowe’s brand the last 18 years.